Rise and Shine Efficiently! Tight Bounds for Adversarial Wake-up: Algorithms in the Model

 Finally, we show the claimed bound on the message complexity.
 For a token $\pi$, we use $P_\pi$ to denote the (directed) path taken by $\pi$ and $|P_{\pi}|$ to denote the number of edges in $P_\pi$.
 Hence, the number of messages sent, denoted as $M$, is equal to $\sum_{\pi}|P_{\pi}|$ where the sum is taken over all tokens generated in the execution.
 From Claim~\ref{cl:token}, we know that $P_\pi$ is a DFS traversal of a tree.
 This implies there are at least $\frac{|P_\pi|}{2}$ distinct nodes visited by $\pi$\footnote{This follows since a tree of $t$ nodes has $t-1$ edges and a path corresponding to a DFS traversal of this tree has $2(t-1)$ edges.}.
 With the exception of possibly one such node that may have discarded the token, the rest of these nodes in $P_\pi$ forwarded $\pi$.
 Hence, the number of distinct nodes that forward $\pi$, denoted as $\nu(\pi)$, is at least $\frac{|P_\pi|}{2}-1$.
 As a result, we have

 To prove the message complexity bound, we aim to show that $\hat{M}:=\sum_{\pi} \nu(\pi)$ is $O(n \log n)$ with high probability.
 Let $\tau(v)$ denote the number of distinct tokens that were forwarded by node $v$.
 It is straightforward to see that $\hat{M}$ is equivalent to $\sum_{v} \tau(v)$ where the summation is taken over all nodes.
 Thus, it remains to show that $\tau(v)$ is $O(\log n)$ w.h.p for each node $v$, which implies the sought upper bound on the message complexity. \begin{claim} Each node forwards $O(\log n)$ distinct tokens w.h.p. \end{claim} The proof of this claim follows from Claim~\ref{cl:rank} and a standard Chernoff bound, along similar lines as the analysis for ``least element lists'' (see \cite{cohen1997size,DBLP:journals/dc/KhanKMPT12}).
-We include a full proof in Appendix~\ref{app:kt1_algo} for completeness. \end{proof}
+We include a full argument in Appendix~\ref{app:kt1_algo} for completeness.
+This completes the proof of Theorem~\ref{thm:dfs_many}. }